operator-framework/java-operator-plugins/docs/tutorial.md

 ```

 Now we have a `createOrUpdateResource` method.
 It calls
 `createMemcachedDeployment` which we have implemented above.
-In the next section
-we will discuss the deletion of the resource.

 We have now implemented the `MemcachedController.java`.